 WP Migrate DB is focused completely on your WordPress database.
 If you’ve ever tried to manually move a WordPress site, you know that the database is the most irritating part.
 Generally moving your other files is a matter of copying and pasting but moving the database that can get tricky.

 WP Migrate DB makes it easy by finding and replacing URLs and file paths.
-This is important if you migrate WordPress site to a new URL.
+This is important if you migrate a WordPress site to a new URL.
 Like in case you’re migrating a production version of your website to your localhost for testing, you’ll require updating all of the URL paths for matching your localhost.
 And this plugin does that for you.

 If you’re hands-on or a WordPress developer and don’t mind copying your other files manually, WP Migrate DB is the best option.

 2. All-in-One WP Migration

-It is a free plugin with premium extensions that completely focused on moving your site to a new server or domain name.
+It is a free plugin with premium extensions that is completely focused on moving your site to a new server or domain name.
 It covers moving your database and your files, which means it handles all aspects of migration.

 All-in-One WP Migration makes use of some marvelous tricks to ensure that it works for all hosting providers.
 Firstly it exports/imports data in 3-second time chunks, which lets it bypass any restrictions placed by your host.
 It does something similar to upload sizes, so even if your host restricts uploads to a certain max, All-in-One WP Migration will still be able to move your site.

-If you require changing your domain name, All-in-One WP Migration lets you do an unlimited find/replace operations on your database and will resolve any possible serialization issues to make sure that everything works smoothly.
+If you require changing your domain name, All-in-One WP Migration lets you do unlimited find/replace operations on your database and will resolve any possible serialization issues to make sure that everything works smoothly.

 The free version of this plugin supports moving sites up to 512MB in size.
 If your site is any bigger, you’ll require going with the unlimited version, which removes the size limit.